 Chronic overnutrition is common in many countries, and it can lead to obesity and to metabolic syndrome, a set of factors that increases the risk of certain health problems and is characterised by abdominal obesity, a decreased ability to process glucose (insulin resistance), dyslipidaemia (unhealthy levels), and hypertension.
 People with metabolic syndrome have been shown to be at a greater risk of developing type 2 diabetes and cardiovascular disease.
 Another relatively uncommon form of overnutrition is vitamin or mineral toxicity, which is usually caused by taking too many supplements (for instance, high doses of fat-soluble vitamins such as vitamin A).
 Toxicity symptoms depend on the substance(s) ingested, the severity of the overdose, and whether the toxicity is or .

 Undernutrition occurs when the body does not have enough vital nutrients to develop and function normally.
+These may be macronutrients (protein, carbohydrate and lipids (fats)) or micronutrients (vitamins, minerals and trace elements).
 This may be due to:

 - The body not receiving enough nutrients